Configural frequency analysis

 Configural frequency analysis (CFA) is a method of exploratory data analysis, introduced by Gustav A. Lienert in 1969.
 The goal of a configural frequency analysis is to detect patterns in the data that occur significantly more (such patterns are called Types) or significantly less often (such patterns are called Antitypes) than expected by chance.
-Thus, the idea of a CFA is to provide by the identified types and antitypes some insight into the structure of the data.
+Thus, the idea of a CFA is to provide the identified types and antitypes some insight into the structure of the data.
 Types are interpreted as concepts which are constituted by a pattern of variable values.
-Antitypes are interpreted as patterns of variable values that do in general not occur together.
+Antitypes are interpreted as patterns of variable values that do not in general occur together.

 Basic idea of the CFA algorithm

 We explain the basic idea of CFA by a simple example.
 Assume that we have a data set that describes for each of n patients if they show certain symptoms s1, ..., sm.
 We assume for simplicity that a symptom is shown or not, i.e. we have a dichotomous data set.

 Each record in the data set is thus an m-tuple (x1, ..., xm) where each xi is either equal to 0 (patient does not show symptom i) or 1 (patient does show symptom i).

 Each such m-tuple is called a configuration.
 Let C be the set of all possible configurations, i.e. the set of all possible m-tuples on {0,1}m.
 The data set can thus be described by listing the observed frequencies f(c) of all possible configurations in C.

 The basic idea of CFA is to estimate the frequency of each configuration under the assumption that the m symptoms are statistically independent.
 Let e(c) be this estimated frequency under the assumption of independence.